apache/airflow/BREEZE.rst

 On WSL2 you might want to increase your Virtual Hard Disk by following:
 `Expanding the size of your WSL 2 Virtual Hard Disk <https://docs.microsoft.com/en-us/windows/wsl/compare-versions#expanding-the-size-of-your-wsl-2-virtual-hard-disk>`_

-There is a command ``breeze resource-check`` that you can run to check available resources.
+There is a command ``breeze ci resource-check`` that you can run to check available resources.
 See below for details.

 Cleaning the environment